MLBRank 80-61: Rising aces join three former Cy Young winners

 Did you know?

-On April 23 of this season, Andrew Benintendi recorded five hits against the Orioles.
+On April 23, Andrew Benintendi recorded five hits against the Orioles.
 In doing so, he became the youngest Red Sox player with five hits in a game since Tony Conigliaro on April 16, 1967, against the Yankees. -- Woolums

 Justin Verlander